 I am a self confessed Geography Geek.
 My coffee table is piled with books about Geography.
 I work to pay to travel to get out and explore the world for myself.
 And I think everyone should be inspired to think geographically – after all Geography is everywhere!

 I started this blog in 2016 to write about my reading, travels and experiences in teaching and leading Geography in schools to share my passion for Geography and Geography Education.
 Inspiring young people to get out and explore the world for themselves is what Geography is all about.
 Hopefully what I share, whether it be reflections on a new case study or thoughts on assessment or the future of Geography education, will support others to inspire the next generation of geographers (and get their grades up!).
-While my main focus and passion with always be Geography teaching and learning, some posts are generically about teaching and learning (though the examples are likely to still be Geographical) or related to improving staff wellbeing in schools as I blog about what I think, know and do related to my work on a daily basis.
+While my main focus and passion with always be Geography teaching and learning, some posts are generically about teaching and learning (though the examples are likely to still be Geographical) or related to other whole school issues as I blog about what I think, know and do related to my work on a daily basis.

 A bit about me

 I completed my PGCE at the University of Cambridge in 2005-2006 and went on to teach Geography (and a bit of Sociology, History, RE and ICT along the way) in three London comprehensive schools over 10 and a half years, the latter 3 and a half years as a member of the Senior Leadership Team.
-I moved to the West Midlands in December 2015 where I am Assistant Vice Principal in an urban secondary school.
-As of November 2017 I am also a Specialist Leader of Education specialising in Geography education, leadership coaching and initial teacher education in within their Teaching School Alliance in December 2017.
+I moved to the West Midlands in December 2015 to be an Assistant Vice Principal in an urban secondary school and became a Specialist Leader of Education specialising in Geography education, leadership coaching and initial teacher education in within their Teaching School Alliance in December 2017.
 In 2018 I received the Ordnance Survey Award for excellence in secondary Geography education at the Royal Geographical Society’s Annual Awards.
 As of September 2019, I will be shifting my focus and taking up a role as Assistant Principal with a pastoral focus at a large comprehensive with a rural catchment – I’m looking forward to a new challenge!

 I am a Chartered Geographer (Teacher) and a member of the Geographical Association’s Post-16 and HE Phase Committee and their International Special Interest Group.
 I have written articles about Geography teaching for the RGS website, GA Magazine, Geography Matters and Teaching Geography as well as guest writing for Teachwire and Teach Secondary magazine.
 Having completed an MA in Geography Education at UCL Institute of Education in 2011 and a University Certificate in Psychology in 2016, I am now undertaking an EdD with the University of Birmingham related to supporting recruitment and retention of early career teachers.